 If you have been asked to submit audio recordings related to an open case with Technical Support, follow the steps below.
 A ticket/case number is required before sending your recordings.

-Audio issues can originate at several points on the signal path making it important to determine if the cause of the issue is the HDL system or the conferencing software.
+Audio issues can originate at several points on the signal path so it is important to determine if the cause is the HDL system or the conferencing software.
 One method of finding this out is to capture recordings of an audio conference.
 These recordings are then submitted to Technical Support and used for comparison and analysis purposes.
-Nureva® recommends the recording process below, which will allow for isolation of the issue source.
+Nureva® recommends the recording process below, which will allow for the isolation of the issue source.

 This process captures two simultaneous but separate recordings.
 One recording is made using the Windows Voice Recorder app with the second recording made using your audio conferencing software.
 The local recording will capture audio that is being fed by the HDL system to the PC.
 The recording from the audio conferencing software captures the processed audio that is uploaded to the conference software’s cloud.

 To make a recording on the local PC